A guide to healthy eating for older adults

 As we age we may be more vulnerable to heart disease, dementia, macular degeneration and rheumatoid arthritis symptoms.
 How do we combat this?

 Omega-3 oils are a great preventative nutrient.
-It can be found in oily fish such as salmon, sardines, mackerel and tuna, as well as plant based source such as canola oil, flaxseed/linseed oil, chia seeds walnuts and soybeans.
+It can be found in oily fish with soft edible bones such as salmon, sardines, mackerel and tuna, as well as plant based source such as canola oil, flaxseed/linseed oil, chia seeds walnuts and soybeans.

 When we hit about 50 years of age, we begin to gradually lose skeletal muscle.
 It’s a normal part of ageing, but increasing our protein intake effectively can help maintain muscle structure and strength.

 “In general older people don’t actually need as much energy (or calories) as younger people but they have higher protein needs which is often overlooked.
 They need to have high protein meals three times a day,” Corrine Cox says.

 The best sources include lean meats and poultry, fish, eggs and milk products.
 The next best include wholegrains, beans/legumes and nuts and seeds.

 Joel Feren makes an important point that our body gets rid of any extra protein we don’t need or stores it as fat, so there’s no need to go overboard with adding in extra protein foods.

 An inevitable part of ageing is the slowdown of our digestive system.
 This means maintaining a high-fibre diet is extremely important in lowering blood cholesterol, protecting against weight gain, and reducing the risk of cardiovascular disease and type 2 diabetes.
 Increasing your fibre intake may not sound riveting, but you’ll thank yourself for it.